LetterIce/fbpwd/README.md

 # Install
-## Please don't fork or download in this repo it might be unanonymðŸ‘‡
+## Please don't fork or download in this repo it's not recommended

 $ pkg update && pkg upgrade